Ghini/ghini.desktop/doc/open-invitation.rst

 botanical gardens around the world, which have adopted it and are using it for all their collection management needs.

-Ghini is a complete software solution:
+Ghini is a complete software solution of standalone programs, data servers and handheld clients, all dedicated to helping gardens manage their collection, and to publishing it:

 - Ghini's core, **ghini.desktop**, lets you enter and correct your data, navigate its links, produce reports, import and or export using several standard or ad-hoc formats, review your taxonomy using